controversies-of-science/science-collective/README.md

 The fork's primary features would include:

-*Organizational Discourse Schema* - Organization of discussion into a schema which is intended to distinguish the types of scientific discourse, reducing unnecessary conflict within particular topics and enhancing the capabilities of each community by supporting specific roles, patterns of behavior and discovery needs.
+*A Discourse Schema Which Brings Order to Process and the Space* - The site would introduce a social network structure for discussion into a schema which is intended to distinguish the types of scientific discourse.
+This schema is intended to reduce unnecessary conflict within particular topics and enhance the capabilities of each community by supporting specific roles, patterns of behavior and discovery needs.

 *Modeling Integration* - Support into the Mastodon instance for rendering Jupyter notebooks will enable the rendering of complex simulations in service of specific technical arguments.